 6. Configure PAN1 and PAN2 to bring up IPSec tunnels with TGW1 and TGW2.
 There are two IPSec tunnels for each attachment between the PAN and its attached Transit Gateway.
 Both PANs advertise a default route (0.0.0.0/0) and VPC2 CIDR (10.201.0.0/16) through BGP to TGW1 and TGW2.

-Verify ECMP is running between Transit Gateway and Palo Alto Network instances.
+Verify that ECMP is running between Transit Gateway and Palo Alto Network instances.

 - At AWS Console, check Transit Gateway Route Tables for TGW1 and TGW2.
 For each route advertised by PANs (0.0.0.0/0 and 10.201.0.0/16), there are four attachments.
 These four attachments are the four IPSec tunnels from both PAN1 and PAN2.
 Transit Gateway will use ECMP to distribute traffic among these four IPSec tunnels.
 One sample Transit Gateway route table is as below:

-- At Palo Alto Networks portal, check both Palo Alto Networks’ route tables.
-Taking PAN1 as an example, traffic destinating to VPC1 CIDR (10.200.0.0/16) has two next hops.
-These two next hops are TGW1 IP addresses for terminating the two IPSec tunnesl between PAN1 and TGW1.
-Same thing for traffic destinating to VPC3 CIDR (10.202.0.0.16).
+- At the Palo Alto Networks portal, check both Palo Alto Networks’ route tables.
+Taking PAN1 as an example, traffic destinating to VPC1’s CIDR (10.200.0.0/16) has two next hops.
+These two next hops are TGW1 IP addresses for terminating the two IPSec tunnels between PAN1 and TGW1.
+Same thing for traffic destinating to VPC3’s CIDR (10.202.0.0.16).
 The image below is route table from PAN1.
-Please note that “E” flag highlighted indicates ECMP is running among the two tunnels.
+Please note that the highlighted “E” flag indicates ECMP is running among the two tunnels.

 - Run traffic monitor in the Palo Alto Networks portal.
-Send pings between VPC1 and VPC3 and verify ICMP packets flowing through PAN1/PAN2.
+Send pings between VPC1 and VPC3 and verify that ICMP packets are flowing through PAN1/PAN2.

 After bringing up the setup, we run wget at VPC1 EC2 to browse the HTTP server running at VPC3 EC2 and observe the following behaviors:

-- Stop PAN2 at AWS Console and only keep PAN1 running. wget from VPC1 to VPC3 always succeed.
+- Stop PAN2 at AWS Console and only keep PAN1 running. wget from VPC1 to VPC3 always succeeds.

-- Stop PAN1 at AWS Console and keep PAN2 running. wget from VPC1 to VPC3 always succeed.
+- Stop PAN1 at AWS Console and keep PAN2 running. wget from VPC1 to VPC3 always succeeds.

 The technical reason behind it is that the two sets of ECMP running between firewall and Transit Gateway and between firewall and on-prem have no coordination among them.
-The ECMP decision to determine the next hop are made independently, resulting in the situation when the return traffic does not always goes through the same firewall instance as the initiating traffic.
+The ECMP decisions to determine the next hop are made independently, resulting in the situation when the return traffic does not always go through the same firewall instance as the initiating traffic.